Eye Disease testing app surpasses the ‘gold standard’ of sensitivity, Baylor University researchers say.

 “This is one of the most critical parts of building the app,” Shaw said.
 “We wanted to be able to detect all hues and intensities of leukocoria.
 As a parent of a child with retinoblastoma, I am especially interested in detecting the traces of leukocoria that appear as a ‘gray’ pupil and are difficult to detect with the naked eye.”

 Initially, the CRADLE app was used primarily to identify retinoblastoma — a rare eye disease that is the most common form of eye cancer in children up to age 5.
 Shaw’s own experience as a parent of a child with retinoblastoma formed the genesis of the app.

-Shaw and Hamerly created the app in 2014 for the iPhone and in 2015 for Android devices after Shaw’s son Noah lost his right eye, but his left eye was able to be salvaged.
+Shaw and Hamerly created the app in 2014 for the iPhone and 2015 for Android devices after Shaw’s son Noah lost his right eye, but his left eye was able to be salvaged.
 He is now 11.

 “We suspected that the app would detect leukocoria associated with other more common disorders and some rare ones,” Shaw said.
 “We were right.
-So far parents, and some doctors, have used it to detect cataract, myelin retinal nerve fiber layer, refractive error, Coats’ disease, and of course retinoblastoma.”
+So far parents, and some doctors, have used it to detect cataracts, myelin retinal nerve fiber layer, refractive error, Coats’ disease, and of course retinoblastoma.”